webXcerpt/openCPQ-odoo/doc/test-env-setup.md

 		  ### Note that we changed "-i" to "-u"
 		  ### This upgrades the specified modules instead of installing it
 		  ```
-      - If no Python Code has changed, it´s enough to update the two modules
+      - If no python code has changed, it´s enough to update the two modules
         in the "Apps" section of the Odoo UI (no server restart required).
     - If you are running Odoo in the browser, reload the page.
 	  <br>